edgio-docs/edgio-docs/src/guides/v7/edge_functions/migrating_cloudflare_workers.md

 title: Migrating from Cloudflare Workers to Edge Functions
 ---

 This guide offers a high-level overview and illustrative examples for migrating from Cloudflare Workers to {{ PRODUCT }} Edge Functions.
-It is intended to assist developers who are familiar with Cloudflare Workers in understanding how similar functionalities can be achieved in Edge Functions.
-This guide does not delve into detailed differences between the two platforms or provide a step-by-step migration process.
-Instead, it focuses on presenting key aspects and code snippets to demonstrate the transition.
+It is designed to help developers familiar with Cloudflare Workers understand the transition to Edge Functions by offering sample code for a general understanding of the migration process.

-## Key Information {/* key-information */}
+## Function Signature {/* function-signature */}

-1. **Function Structure**

-   - Cloudflare: `export default { async fetch(request) { ... } }`
+- Cloudflare Worker: `export default { async fetch(request) { ... } }`
 - {{ PRODUCT }}: `export async function handleHttpRequest(request, context) { ... }`

-2. **Handling Requests**
+To convert from a Cloudflare Worker to an {{ PRODUCT }} Edge function, you need to make the following changes:

+- Rename the function from `fetch` to `handleHttpRequest` and export it.
-   - In {{ PRODUCT }}, process incoming requests and generate responses using the `handleHttpRequest` function.
+- Include both `request` and `context` as arguments to the function.

-3. **Origin Requests**
+- Adjust any references to specific Cloudflare Worker properties or methods to their equivalent {{ PRODUCT }} counterparts.
+See [Edge Function parameters](/guides/edge_functions#edge-function-parameters).
+- Return a `Response` or `Promise<Response>` instance.

+## Origin Configuration {/* origin-configuration */}

-   - Specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.
+In order to fetch content from an origin, you need to specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.
+See [origin requests using `fetch()`](/guides/v7/edge_functions#origin-requests-using-fetch) for configuration requirements.

-4. **Response Handling**

-   - Similar to Cloudflare Workers, {{ PRODUCT }} allows modifying response properties prior to returning the response.

-5. **Headers and Status**

-   - Both platforms allow setting and modifying response headers and status.

-6. **JSON Handling**

-   - Ensure proper content-type handling and parsing for JSON responses in both platforms.

 ## Examples {/* examples */}

 ### Basic HTML Response {/* basic-html-response */}

+The following example shows how to return a basic HTML response with the appropriate `Content-Type` header.

 #### Cloudflare Worker Snippet {/* basic-html-response-cloudflare-worker */}